-The College of Engineering is pleased to make available three scholarships, available on a competitive basis, to currently enrolled graduate students.
+The College of Engineering is pleased to make available scholarships, offered on a competitive basis, to graduate students.
 These scholarships are designated both to highlight the benefits of graduate education and to enhance the overall graduate education experience.

 Joel Terry Hunt Graduate Fellowship in Engineering

 The purpose of the fund is to provide support for an exceptional graduate student in the College of Engineering.
 The recipient should be of high moral character, demonstrated by community service, volunteering, and/or leadership activities.
 He or she will be chosen based on merit by the Fellowship Committee of the Graduate School, with recommendations from the College of Engineering.
 First preference shall be given to entering graduate students who wish to pursue an advanced degree in Engineering.
 The renewability of the Fellowship will be limited to two years for a master’s candidate(s) and five years for a Ph.D. candidate(s).